 Archaeologists study how people lived in the past by studying the buildings, settlements and objects they left behind.
 They may specialise in particular geographical areas, historical periods or types of objects, such as pottery or coins.
 They may also carry out work relating to local authority planning.

 You could be:

-identifying potential sites using a wide range of different methods, including field walking, documentary research, satellite imagery, aerial photography and surveying
+identifying potential sites using a wide range of methods, including field walking, documentary research, satellite imagery, aerial photography and surveying

 working on field excavations (or 'digs'), tracing evidence of previous human land use, such as buildings, objects, bones, coins, seeds and animal remains